GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 # Practical SRE

 Welcome to the Practical SRE (Site Reliability Engineering) gHack!
-In this hands-on session, you’ll step into the role of SREs and Product Owners for the **Movie Guru** GenAI app—a cutting-edge application that helps users find movies using natural language queries powered by AI.
+In this hands-on session, you'll step into the role of SREs and Product Owners for the **Movie Guru** GenAI app—a cutting-edge application that helps users find movies using natural language queries powered by AI.
 Your mission is to ensure that Movie Guru delivers a smooth, reliable, and responsive experience for its users.

 The Movie Guru app's backend is currently running in your cloud environments and has been pre-instrumented to silently generate a wealth of metrics through the use of a load generator.
-This means that as you work on these challenges, you’ll have access to valuable data reflecting its performance and user interactions, allowing you to make informed decisions throughout the workshop.
+This means that as you work on these challenges, you'll have access to valuable data reflecting its performance and user interactions, allowing you to make informed decisions throughout the workshop.

-By the end of this workshop, you’ll have developed a comprehensive reliability framework for Movie Guru, gaining practical SRE skills that can be applied to real-world systems.
+By the end of this workshop, you'll have developed a comprehensive reliability framework for Movie Guru, gaining practical SRE skills that can be applied to real-world systems.

-Remember, if there is a term being used in the challenge you don’t understand, look at the **Learning Resources** section at the bottom of the challenge text.
+Remember, if there is a term being used in the challenge you don't understand, look at the **Learning Resources** section at the bottom of the challenge text.
 Otherwise, **Google** can be your best friend.

 ## Learning Objectives